 - Plant cold-loving crops in early autumn in a hoophouse or caterpillar tunnel to harvest all winter.

-Succession planting may seem complicated at first, but it will become second nature with practice.
+Succession planting may seem complicated at first, but with practice you'll get the swing of it.
 Start with a few main crops and project your harvest dates, then use these four strategies to find opportunities to extend the harvest.
 Do the same thing with additional crops next season.
 Try a few new varieties from the Planting Programs to see how they produce for you.
 Experiment with high tunnels and low tunnels.